 - risk-taking (for example, dangerous driving)

 If you have undiagnosed ADHD as an adult, you may find life overwhelming but not know why.
 You may be stressed out and have problems with work, money and relationships as a result of your ADHD.

 If you have ADHD, you’re more likely to experience a mental health problem.
 These include anxiety, depression, sleep problems, conduct disorder (showing aggressive or antisocial behaviour) and substance abuse.

 What causes ADHD?

-The causes of ADHD aren’t fully known, but it’s likely a combination of factors – including genetics and brain chemistry – are responsible.
-Some people may be more likely to develop ADHD, including those born prematurely or with low birth weights, or who have epilepsy or brain damage.
+The causes of ADHD aren’t fully known, but a combination of factors – including genetics and brain chemistry – are likely responsible.
+Some people may be more likely to develop ADHD, including those born prematurely or with low birth weights or with epilepsy or brain damage.

 Getting a diagnosis

 If you think you or your child could have ADHD, speak to your GP.
 They can’t formally diagnose you, but they can talk about your concerns and refer you for a specialist assessment if necessary.

 The NHS website has more information about getting a diagnosis.

 If there’s a long waiting list to see a specialist, you may be able to speed this up by using your right to choose.
 This lets you choose the organisation that provides your NHS care when you’re referred to a specialist.